celo-org/docs/blog/2023-04-11-build-a-complete-off-chain-fullstack-web3-app-using-laravel-part-1/build-a-complete-off-chain-fullstack-web3-app-using-laravel-part-1.md

 ---
 title: Build a complete off chain fullstack web3 app using Laravel
 description: In this article, we will be discussing how to build an off-chain full-stack web3 app using SPA Laravel Monorepo together with Laravel UI ReactJs/VueJs together with Solidity.
-This tutorial is basically for PHP/Laravel developer that are trying to do something new in web3 space on Celo Network.

 authors:
   - name: Muhideen Mujeeb